waimea-obass/level-2-programming-assessment/docs/test-plan.md

 ---

-## Player's lists and bullet lists
+## Lists of players and player's bullets

 Both lists should contain their respected items.
 The player's should input their name and the code should store that information.
 The bullets should start at 0 and the list should contain both players bullets